-On iOS, some applications contain URL schemes.
-URL schemes are links that launch the application and kickstart extra functionality, sometimes for automating common tasks.
+Applications are made more powerful with URL schemes.
+URL schemes are links that launch an application or kickstart extra functionality.
+Sometimes even for automating common tasks.
 In OmniFocus they do a few things: launch directly into a particular view, like Forecast, or add new Stuff from other applications.
-OmniFocus’s URL Scheme got a major update with OmniFocus for iOS 2.14.
+OmniFocus’s URL Scheme got a major update in April, 2016, with OmniFocus for iOS 2.14.
+On the Mac, OmniFocus 2.10—launched in June, 2017—includes most of the same functionality.

 Automating Task Creation in OmniFocus

-There are several ways to add actions to your database in iOS—we talk about a few of them on our 3rd party app page—but a lot is possible now.
+There are several ways to add actions to your database—we talk about a few of them on our 3rd party app page specifically about iOS—but a lot more is now possible.

 Let’s start with this simple URL: